State of Pflugerville Message

 May 13, 2013: HOA Legislative Update.
 There were over 50 bills filed in the 2013 Texas Legislative session directly affecting HOAs and their rights and administration.
-Connie Heyer with Niemann & Heyer LLP, HOA law specialists, provided a bill summary (March PDF and May PDF) and answered questions about the more important HOA bills and how they might affect HOAs and their members.
+Connie Heyer with Niemann & Heyer LLP, HOA law specialists, provided a bill summary (March PDF and May PDF and June PDF) and answered questions about the more important HOA bills and how they might affect HOAs and their members.
 For example, the Texas Legislature may pass restrictions on HOA's ability to control xeriscape landscaping.

 April 22, 2013: PISD Board Candidates Forum.
 All five candidates running in the May 11, 2013 Pflugerville ISD Board of Trustees election participated in a public forum on April 22 sponsored by PfCONA.
 Candidates are Tony Hanson vs Mario Acosta (winner) in Place 3, Lance Sandlin vs Carol Fletcher (winner) in Place 5, and Vernagene Mott (unopposed) in Place 4.
 The complete forum included: 1)Opening candidate introductions, 2)Question and answers to 7 questions, several asked by the moderator and several by the audience. and 3)Closing statements.
 After the event, candidates wrote answers to 10 questions that can be read here (view PDF).
 Candidate statements were included in the event Program (pdf).
 Watch PISD Board Candidate Forum Video or Vimeo.com/channels/pfconatv.

 Early voting runs April 29 thru May 7 and polling locations can be found on the PISD web site at http://cms.pflugervilleisd.net/Page/3377.